 Jewish men and women played leading roles in the American civil rights movement and the anti-apartied struggle in South Africa.

 Yet the doctrinaire assimilationism of the Left led to bitter conflicts with Jewish socialists and the Zionist movement.
 Some elements of the Left equated Jews with finance capitalism and were not adverse to indulging in ‘rich Jew’ antisemitism.
 Recent controversies over Israel have shown that such currents persist today.

 But, as David Cesarani reveals in this stimulating and wide-ranging study, these spats give a misleading impression of the relationship between the Jews and the Left, which is far deeper and far richer than many people now realise.

-Sign up now for information about how to pre-order The Jews And The Left, The Left And The Jews
+Sign up for information on The Jews And The Left, The Left And The Jews

 "I want more information about No Pasaran Media, it’s future products and events."

 N o Pasaran Media will be launching new media products, sign up now to be the first to hear about them...

 "I want to be part of the solution on Left antisemitism"